sCrypt-Inc/scryptTS-docs/docs/tutorials/zkp.md

 Congratulations!
 You have successfully created a zk-SNARK and verified it using sCrypt.

-If you want to learn how you can integrate zk-SNARKS into a fully fledged Bitcoin web application, then take a look at our [course](https://learn.scrypt.io/en/courses/Build-a-zkSNARK-based-Battleship-Game-on-Bitcoin-64187ae0d1a6cb859d18d72a), which will teach you how to create a ZK Battleship game.
+If you want to learn how you can integrate zk-SNARKS into a fully fledged Bitcoin web application, take a look at our free [course](https://learn.scrypt.io/en/courses/Build-a-zkSNARK-based-Battleship-Game-on-Bitcoin-64187ae0d1a6cb859d18d72a), which will teach you how to create a ZK Battleship game.
-Additionally, it also teaches you to use [snarkjs/circom](https://github.com/sCrypt-Inc/snarkjs).
+Additionally, it teaches you to use [snarkjs/circom](https://github.com/sCrypt-Inc/snarkjs).

+To know more about ZKP, you can refer to [this awesome list](https://github.com/sCrypt-Inc/awesome-zero-knowledge-proofs).